 One of my favourite dishes was this lentil Moussaka.
 This dish isn’t as rich as a traditional lamb moussaka but it’s definitely full of flavour.
 It may be missing the high fat count of a lamb moussaka but my vegetarian Moussaka is high in fibre, low in calories and full of healthy goodness.

 I made this dish most often when I was a student living by myself in Sydney.
 Rather than cook it in a baking tray as shown above and eat the same dish every night for two weeks, I would make the moussaka in about 6 tin foil takeaway containers.
 Then I could freeze all but one serve and have emergency meals ready in the freezer.
-The foil takeaway containers are still available from Woolworths if you want to make some freezer meals using the Moussaka.
-The foil dishes are great as they allows the meal to go straight from the freezer to the oven.
+The foil dishes were great as they allows the meal to go straight from the freezer to the oven.
 No fuss cooking!

 I have made the Lentil Moussaka with both red lentils and brown lentils.
 I have given you the recipe which uses red lentils as this takes the most cooking.
-In this dish I have used my “cheats method” and use canned brown lentils.
+Previously in making this dish I have used my “cheats method” and use canned brown lentils.
 Using canned brown lentils gives a different texture but it allows the dish to be on the table super quick.

 - 3 Potatoes -thinly sliced with a mandolin